brunorozendo/test-spring-spock/README.md

 ./gradlew test
 ```

-This will run both the JUnit tests and Spock tests.
+This will run all the Spock tests.
+The test results can be found in the `build/reports/tests/test` directory, and Spock-specific reports are available in the `build/spock-reports` directory.

 ## Sample User JSON